- The City College of New York

 - President: Lisa Staiano-Coico

-- College of Liberal Arts and Sciences, consisting of four divisions (Humanities and the Arts, Interdisciplinary Studies, Science and Social Sciences) and four professional schools (Bernard and Anne Spitzer School of Architecture, School of Education, Grove School of Engineering, Sophie Davis School of Biomedical Education [Unique seven-year B.S./M.D. program])
+- College of Liberal Arts and Sciences, consisting of four divisions (Humanities and the Arts, Interdisciplinary Studies, Science and the Colin L. Powell School for Civic and Global Leadership) and four professional schools (Bernard and Anne Spitzer School of Architecture, School of Education, Grove School of Engineering, Sophie Davis School of Biomedical Education [Unique seven-year B.S./M.D. program])

 - In addition, CCNY is one of seven CUNY campuses in the Macaulay Honors College.